donny85/movies/README.md

 new directory tree.

-The target directory must be on the same filesystem (e.g. `./library/`) and the file system must support hardlinks (no FAT or exFAT, but NTFS or EXT4 is fine).
+The target directory must be on the same filesystem (e.g. `./library/`) and the file system must support hardlinks (no FAT or exFAT, but NTFS or EXT4 are fine).

 ```shell script
 ./movies_tree.sh -i "./movies_metadata.csv" -d "./media/" -o "./library/"